dsr-lab/aas-reinforce-vs-ppo/README.md

 ## Train
 It is possible to train the model just by setting **TRAIN=True**.
 This variable can be found inside the **config.py** file.

-**WARNING**: if you need to train a new model from scratch, then you should also update the WEIGHTS_PATH, so as to avoid to load the weights of the pretrained models.
+**WARNING**: if you need to train a new model from scratch, then you should also update the **WEIGHTS_PATH**, so as to avoid to automatically load the weights of the pretrained models.

 ## Project details
 Where necessary, the code is already well commented.
 Additionally, it is possible to find all the theoretical details used for creating the model in the file **assets/aas-report.py**.